kozjekn/reaact-native-matter-poc/README.md

-# React native prof of concept for matter commissioning
+# React native proof of concept for matter commissioning
 This project is prof of concept for commissioning matter devices via expo native modules

 ## Basic instructions